Fintellingence/MVP/README.md

 4. `git add` and `git commit` to track your work locally
 5. `git push <remote name> <branch name>` to save the work in Github
 6. Is your work fished? **Make a pull request**
+7. Do not play around with `git rebase`